GNU Manifesto

 The GNU Manifesto is a call-to-action by Richard Stallman encouraging participation and support of the GNU Project's goal in developing the GNU free computer operating system.
-The GNU Manifesto was published in March 1985 in Dr. Dobb's Journal of Software Tools.
+The GNU Manifesto was published in March 1985 in Dr. Dobb's Journal.
 It is held in high regard within the free software movement as a fundamental philosophical source.

 The full text is included with GNU software such as Emacs, and is publicly available.

 Background

 Some parts of the GNU Manifesto began as an announcement of the GNU Project posted by Richard Stallman on September 27, 1983, in form of an email on Usenet newsgroups.
-The project's aim was to give computer users freedom and control over their computers by collaboratively developing and providing software that is based on Stallman's idea of software freedom (although the written definition had not existed until February 1986).
-The manifesto was written as a way to familiarize more people with these concepts, and to find more support in form of work, money, programs and hardware.
+The project's aim was to give computer users freedom and control over their computers by collaboratively developing and providing software that is based on Stallman's idea of software freedom (although the written definition did not exist until February 1986).
+The manifesto was written to familiarize more people with these concepts, and to find more support in the form of work, funding, programs and hardware.

-The GNU Manifesto possessed its name and full written form in 1985 but was updated in minor ways in 1987.
+The GNU Manifesto was published with its title and full written form in 1985 but was updated slightly in 1987.